The MAPS Professional Development Program (PDP)

 The Professional Development Program offers MAPS students opportunities to broaden their familiarity with potential career paths and to meet with professionals in fields of potential career interest.

 The PDP relies heavily on the expertise and voluntary services of working professionals to staff its programs.
-The majority of these professionals are members of the Center for the Pacific Rim's Executive Advisory Board of over 35 professionals involved in Pacific Rim affairs.
-The Advisory Board's Professional Development Committee advises the Center for the Pacific Rim on the administration and direction of the PDP.
+The majority of these professionals are members of the Center for Asia Pacific Studies' Executive Advisory Board of over 35 professionals involved in Pacific Rim affairs.
+The Advisory Board's Professional Development Committee advises the Center for Asia Pacific Studies on the administration and direction of the PDP.